kvasdopil/ui-gen/docs/MEMORY.md

   - Ctrl/Cmd+Enter to submit modifications
   - Positioned absolutely to the right of Screen component
   - Uses `left-full ml-2` for positioning
+  - **Event Propagation Prevention**: Panel container and all interactive buttons (Create, Modify) stop event propagation to prevent clicks from bubbling to the viewport and causing screen deselection
+    - Panel container has `onClick` and `onMouseDown` handlers that call `stopPropagation()`
+    - Create button passes event to `handleCreate` which stops propagation
+    - Modify button stops propagation in its onClick handler

 ### Storage